Nikolai Sukhanov: Early revolutionary activities

+The February Revolution (1917)

-During the February Revolution in 1917 Sukhanov was one of the founding members of the Executive Committee of the Petrograd Soviet.
+At the beginning of the revolution, Sukhanov was attached to no party in particular.
+During the February Revolution in 1917 Sukhanov was one of the founding members of the executive committee of the Petrograd Soviet.
 An advocate of peace negotiations, Sukhanov opposed the aggressive war policies of Alexander Kerensky and Alexander Guchkov, members of the Russian Provisional Government.
 Sukhanov had been friendly with Anatoly Lunacharsky but did not follow the latter when he joined the Bolsheviks.
 He became an editor of Novaya Zhizn.

-Between 1919 and 1921, Sukhanov wrote a seven-volume memoir of the Russian Revolution of 1917.
-It was first published in Berlin, but the books (written in Russian) were suppressed under Joseph Stalin in the 1930s.
 While working at the Agrarian Institute of the Communist Academy, he opposed Stalin's extreme measures concerning the collectivization and industrialization.
 He was arrested in July 1930.
 He was sentenced at the 1931 Menshevik Trial, an early show trial by Stalin.
 Sukhanov was exiled to Tobolsk in Siberia with a 10-year prison sentence.
 He worked there as a German teacher.
 In 1937, he was accused of being a spy working for Nazi Germany and engaging in anti-Soviet agitation.
 He was sentenced to death by the tribunal of the Siberian Military District, and he was executed on 29 June 1940.

-Legacy
+Memoirs

+Between 1919 and 1921, Sukhanov wrote a seven-volume memoir of the Russian Revolution of 1917.
+It was first published in Berlin in 1922, but was suppressed under Joseph Stalin in the 1930s.
+His memoirs display his disdain for the liberals and their socialist allies alike in the Provisional Government and for the Bolsheviks.

 In 1967, a German translation appeared of the first volume.
-In 1984 a one-volume abridged version was published in English, edited by Joel Carmichael.

-His works were under lock and key until 1991 when, for the first time, a reprint was published in Russia.
+In 1955 a one-volume abridged version was published in English under the title The Russian Revolution 1917: A Personal Record by N. N Sukhanov, edited by Joel Carmichael.
+A Princeton University Press edition was published in 1984 and reissued in 2014.
+In Russia, his works were under lock and key until 1991 when, for the first time, a reprint was published.
 In 1992, a special rehabilitation committee declared that all accusations against him had been baseless.